 is a systemic inflammatory response to a severe infection.
-The inflammatory response triggers a rapid cascade of events, such as leaking blood vessels and impaired blood flow.
+The inflammatory response triggers a rapid series of events, such as leaking blood vessels and impaired blood flow.

 Severe sepsis is associated with a drop in blood pressure.
 Low blood pressure reduces the amount of oxygen and nutrients going to the body's organs.
 This drop causes damage the body's major organs.